 We accept a number of qualifications, from A/AS levels to BTEC awards, to the International Baccalaureate.
 To find out more details about the qualifications we accept, take a look at our course pages and select the course you wish to apply for.

-- Applications for Higher and Degree Apprenticeship programmes
+- Higher and Degree Apprenticeship programmes

 If the above applies to you, please see the below information for other ways to apply.

 Part-time applications are made directly to the University via our online application form.
 Visit our guidance page for details of how to use the online application form.